 If you’ve come to trek in Bariloche for longer distances, the hike to Refugio Laguna Negra might be for you.
 Laguna Negra (the “Black lake”) is in the direction of Llao Llao, in the west of Bariloche.
 The trail leads through lush forests in the valley; then after a zigzag climb out of the trees, you’ll reach the refuge on the lakeside of Laguna Negra.

 The trek to Laguna Negra takes at least 5 hours, so consider staying overnight.
 The refuge can accommodate up to 60 people, and you have the possibility to shower and cook.
 It even serves dinner!
 Camping is free or donation-based.
-Check the refuge’s website for more info.
+Check the refuge’s website (in Spanish) for more info.

 The best thing about this trek is that it doesn’t end here!
 There’s a possibility to continue on to the Refugio López or Refugio Jakob treks.